r-zenine/sam/README.md

 ```

 ### Aliases:
-the `aliases.yaml` file can look like this :
+The `aliases.yaml` file can look like this :
 ```yaml
 - name: list stuff
   desc: list current directory.
   alias: cd {{directory}} && {{pager}} {{file}}
 ```
-you can use the `{{ variable }}` syntax to refer to variables defined in your `vars_file`
+You can use the `{{ variable }}` syntax to refer to variables defined in your `vars_file`

 `sam` will first prompt your for a choice for each dependant `variable`.
 Once this is done, it will replace each `variable` with it's corresponding choice and run the resulting command.

 ### Variables :
-in your `vars_file`, you can define variables. variables can either have a static list of choices or can get their choices dynamically by running a command. the `from_command` option expects one choice per line in the output command.
+In your `vars_file`, you can define variables.
+Variables can either have a static list of choices or can get their choices dynamically by running a command.
+The `from_command` option expects one choice per line in the output command.
+Each line is split by tab (\t) to extract the value and its description.

 ```yaml
 - name: directory